Our work with Partnership Boards

 Meetings are responsive to current issues and aim to produce strategies and influence commissioning plans for related health and social care services.

-In April 2018 Healthwatch Cornwall was commissioned by Cornwall Council to carry out a comprehensive review of the Partnership Boards.
+Healthwatch Cornwall was commissioned by Cornwall Council to carry out a comprehensive review of the Partnership Boards.

 The review told us that the Partnership Boards were not working as well as they could.
 The lack of a defined governance structure and a lay membership lacking diversity was highlighted.

 We are working to get 'the right people in the right place' to maximise the board’s ability to comment, question and co-design effectively.
+It is anticipated that an overarching Board will be operational by the summer, along with a refresh of both the Terms of Reference for each Board and the Board member role descriptions.

 Carers Partnership Board